 Books at school

 The books your child reads at school and brings home to read with you will follow the reading scheme set out below.
 They are structured, levelled sets of books that grow gradually more challenging over time.
 Children begin reading on a particular book band or level and once they are ready, they move up to the next book level.
-Our schemes are very picture based then phonic-based at the beginning.
+Our schemes are very picture based then phonic-based to begin with.

 Please try not to compare the book level your child is on with those of their classmates.
 Learning to read is not a race and children will be encouraged to read the same book more than once to develop their comprehension and to build confidence.
 Above all, your child needs to know that you value their efforts.
 Children learn to read gradually over time, not suddenly over night and it can take lots of practice and support from parents and teachers to become fluent.
 Remember to praise your child whatever level they are at.